 DHL launches new logistics site at Hanover Airport

-Express combines service station and European gateway in a EUR 32.5 Million facility to improve production processesBonn, 06/02/2016, 10:30 AM CEST
+DHL Express combines service station and European gateway in a EUR 32.5 Million facility to improve production processes.

 "With this new highly modernized site we now have an overall production space of about 6,000 square meters.
 This represents a doubling of the space previously available.
 Apart from that we have integrated a fully automated sort that is able to process 6,000 parcels per hour," said Wolfgang P. Albeck, Chairman of the Divisional Board of DHL Express Germany, describing the operational advantages of the EUR 32.5 Million investment.
 "This allows us to harmonize production processes for the different service offerings in a way that all three shipment flows can be processed simultaneously by the same system."
 Additionally, transit traffic between the two sites is eliminated, which is beneficial for the environment as well.
 "On the whole, we achieve more efficient processing and can deliver a higher service quality for our clients in the region," said Albeck.